Scottapotamas/xsens-mti/README.md

 Most of the xsens IMU hardware is pretty expensive.
 So it's unlikely many people will read this...

+- No specific effort has been put into ensuring portability of this library to big-endian processors.
-Without other IMU models, I'm unable to provide guarantees of functionality or correctness (no support for 600/700 features for example).
+- Without other IMU hardware, I'm unable to provide functional/correctness guarantees.
+- No inbuilt support for MTi-7/600/700 features such as GNSS or position.

-While the library tries to follow all the message identifiers and fields outlined by xsens, many sections aren't covered (but an escape hatch is provided).
+- While the library tries to follow all message identifiers and fields outlined by xsens, some sections aren't covered (but an escape hatch is provided).

 # Usage